racerxr650r/avrOS/README.md

 happen during the thread execution.
 The scheduler then points the CPU stack register to the scheduled thread stack to implement a context switch.
 With multiple threads, this requires reserving enough RAM for the deepest call stack plus the largest interrupt context for each thread.
-This is not the most efficient use of RAM.
+This is not the efficient use of RAM.
 A more efficient approach would use a single stack for all "threads".

 Another feature of classic realtime operating systems is a modular design that organizes code into functional blocks.
-Each block is represents a black box.
-The external software that uses these blocks interacts with the black box through a defined API.
-To abstract the data structures that represent the instance of an object a block implements, classic operating systems dynamically allocate memory to store these data structures.
+Each block represents a black box.
+The application code that uses these blocks interacts with the black box through a defined API.
+To abstract the data structures that represent the instance of an object a block implements, classic operating systems dynamically allocate memory at runtime to store these data structures.
 In practice, significant portions of these data structures are populated with constant values.
-Reading constant values from ROM/Flash memory to initialize an object at runtime requires the functional block to allocate memory from RAM.
+Reading constant data from ROM/Flash memory to initialize an object at runtime requires the functional block to allocate memory from RAM.
 This is another inefficient use of RAM.
 It also requires additional code to test and handle the condition when not enough RAM is available.

 ## avrOS Theory of Operation